Master in Management vs MBA: What’s the difference?

 The degree can also be a stepping stone to more senior careers in lucrative industries like technology and as a basis for pursuing a career in entrepreneurship.

-Typical jobs for MiM graduates include:
+Typical job titles for MiM graduates include:

 MBA careers